 - High traffic areas will leave “wearing” patterns.

-- Stain was not applied properly or the wood was not prepped properly prior to application.
+- The Stain was not applied properly or the wood was not prepped properly prior to application.
 Bad prep is the number one reason stains prematurely fail!